 Sgt Leslie Bertie Neaves (1924 – 1945)

-In early 1945 the squadron flew operations against targets in Germany, as well as providing support to advancing ground troops.
-Leslie was a bomb aimer, and on 20 March 1945 his plane took off at 23:49 hours from RAF Waddington to carry out a raid on a German petrochemical refinery.
-During the night his plane was shot down with all seven crew members were killed and eventually buried in the Berlin 1939-45 War Cemetery.
+In early 1945, the squadron flew operations against targets in Germany and provided support to advancing ground troops.
+Leslie was a bomb aimer, and on 20 March 1945, his plane took off at 23:49 hours from RAF Waddington to carry out a raid on a German petrochemical refinery.

 Image courtesy of Sally Brown (née Neaves)